The Itinerary

 - Matcha Mama for an açaí bowl and cold brew to properly wake up

-- Walk the beach road from top to bottom to get your bearings
+- Walk the beach road from top to bottom — this is how you fall in love with Tulum

 Evening

-- Hartwood for dinner — book weeks in advance, worth the effort
+- Hartwood for dinner — book weeks in advance, absolutely worth the effort

 Morning